If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 If you are looking for alternative accommodation, contact your local authority – some have private rented assistance schemes.
 Local authorities have a list of local housing associations that may also be useful.
 We have further information and guidance on housing.

 Supports people facing housing issues or homelessness with advice, support and legal services.
 Runs face-to-face advice and support services across the UK, has expert information online, and offers free legal advice to support people who have lost their homes or are facing eviction.
 Also runs a helpline for people in need of urgent housing advice, including those at risk of harm.
+They also run an online chat service.

 Call HMRC for information about eligibility, claiming and stopping Child Benefit, changing your details and making a complaint.